statikfintechllc/Mobile-Mirror/docs/README.md

 > Remote code, build, and ops on your home computer — from your phone — with zero cloud or port-forwarding.

-*UPDATE: System Fully Operational.
-Manual and App running of the mobile_cli.sh allows full terminal access to the system from Start to Uninstall*
+UPDATE: System fully operational!
+Both manual and app launch via mobile_cli.sh now provide complete terminal access—from Start to Uninstall.

+Next up: Mobile Mirror mode is in progress—run your desktop from your phone, anywhere.

+Built 100% with GremlinGPT and hands-on dev grind.
+Every repo, every step, public and open.
+Thanks for watching and building with me.

 ---